LucasPerezEs/POO-resumen/Lecturas obligatorias/resumen.md

 >***Classification***: *A language must provide a means for classifying similar objects, and for adding new classes of objects on equal footing with the kernel classes of the system.*

+A class describes other objects -- their internal state,the message protocol they recognize, and the internal methods for responding to thosemessages.
+The objects so described are called **instances** of that class.
- The complexity of a system can often be reduced by grouping similar components.
-Such grouping is achieved through data typing in conventional programming languages, and through classes in Smalltalk.
+The complexity of a system can often be reduced by grouping similar components, in Smalltalk, through classes.

+>***Polymorphism***: *A program should specify only the behavior of objects, not theirrepresentation*.